zeeshan-kiyani/bentley-task-backend/README.md

 # bentley-task-backend
-#To Run the project you have to follow these steps
+# To Run the project you have to follow these steps
 1. To install the node packages
 	`npm install`
 2. To build the code
 	`npm run build`
-2. To run the project
+3. To run the project
 	`npm start`
+# Note
+If you are getting any error realted to npm please remove package-lock.json file